GrognardsFromHell/TemplePlus/README.md

 ```
 * Download the latest [binary dependency release](https://github.com/GrognardsFromHell/TemplePlusDependencies/releases/) and unzip it into the ``dependencies`` folder inside your dev folder.
 * Press F5 :)

+Special thanks to Deleaker for providing a free copy and supporting open source :)
+www.deleaker.com